-The line just below the text window is the Mode Line.
-It provides important information on the current status of Perfect Writer:

-- The user is operating in Perfect Writer rather than the operating system. - The mode the user is currently in.
-There are several modes available, such as SAVE, VIEW, OVERWRITE, NORMAL, FILL, and SPELL. - The name of the buffer your editing text is in.
-This name is used when switching from buffer to buffer. - The name of the text file you are editing.
-If the file was called from disk, then information used to access the file will be displayed. - The point in the text where the cursor is located in proportion to the full document (displayed as a percentage).
-For instance, if the cursor is in the exact middle of a document, the Mode Line will display "50%". - In addition, the Mode Line will display a "\" if the current file has been modified but the modifications have not yet been saved.
+Mode Line The line just below the text window is the Mode Line.
+It provides important information on the current status of Perfect Writer: • The user is operating in Perfect Writer rather than the operating system. • The mode the user is currently in.
+There are several modes available, such as SAVE, VIEW, OVERWRITE, NORMAL, FILL, and SPELL. • The name of the buffer your editing text is in.
+This name is used when switching from buffer to buffer. • The name of the text file you are editing.
+If the file was called from disk, then information used to access the file will be displayed. • The point in the text where the cursor is located in pro- portion to the full document (displayed as a percent- age).
+For instance, if the cursor is in the exact middle of a document, the Mode Line will display ''50%''. • In addition, the Mode Line will display a '''' if the current file has been modified but the modifications have not yet been saved. move This means "move the cursor."
+All Perfect Writer editing operations are done by "moving to" the appropriate place in a document (and on the screen) and making necessary changes. paragraph A paragraph, as defined for the paragraph movement or fill- ing commands goes until either a blank line, a line beginn- ing with a tab, or a line beginning with an at-sign (''@'') is reached. proportional spacing "Proportional spacing" means that different characters have different widths, for example, an 'i' is narrower than an 'm.'
+A device must be able to microspace in order for Perfect Writer to use a proportional type font on it. result The file where Perfect Writer puts its formatted output is called the ''result'' file.
+The name of this file will usually end in the extension ''.FIN'' (for FINal or FINished).